Oarcinae/FactorioScenarioMultiplayerSpawn/README.md

 A custom scenario for allowing separate spawn locations in multiplayer.
 Designed for Co-op and PvE.

 Only supports 0.15.x at this time!
+Go to the dev branch for a mostly working 0.16 version: https://github.com/Oarcinae/FactorioScenarioMultiplayerSpawn/tree/dev_0.16

 ## Instructions